 If the beneficiary spends significant time in the United States without immigration status and then leaves the country to begin or complete a green card application, they could face a lengthy bar to reentry.
 It is sometimes possible to apply for a waiver of this bar in order to gain a green card and return to the United States.

 4. On public charge grounds

-The government may soon deny green cards to beneficiaries who they think will struggle to support themselves and become reliant on public benefits, now or in the future.
-Historically, the petitioner’s affidavit of support was enough to overcome this, but under the Trump administration’s new public charge rule, it would become much harder to qualify.
-The beneficiary’s health, age, employment record, education, and personal assets would all be taken into consideration in order to determine whether they are likely to have to rely on public support.
+The government is denying green cards to beneficiaries who they think will struggle to support themselves and become reliant on public benefits, now or in the future.
+Historically, the petitioner’s affidavit of support was enough to overcome this, but under the Trump administration’s new public charge rule, it has become much harder to qualify.
+The beneficiary’s health, age, employment record, education, and personal assets are taken into consideration in order to determine whether they are likely to have to rely on public support.

 Find out more about how the public charge rule could impact your green card application, or use our online tool to estimate your chances of being denied a green card under the new rule.

 Do you have confidential questions about how your situation might affect your green card application?
 With Boundless, you get an independent immigration attorney who can help you understand your options.
 Find out more about what you get with Boundless, or start your application now.